-- Park the motorcycle on a firm surface.

-- Swing the side stand forward with your foot as far as it will go and lean the vehicle on it.
+- Park the motorcycle on a firm surface. - Swing the side stand forward with your foot as far as it will go and lean the vehicle on it.

-- Lock the steering. (

-p.
-32)

 9.7 Transport

 Fire hazard Hot vehicle components pose a fire hazard and explosion risk.